edalorzo/fundamental-programming/README.rst

     }
  }

-Checked vs Unchecked Exceptions
+Checked vs. Unchecked Exceptions
 -------------------------------

-Java is one of those few languages that support this feature of checked exceptions and there's a lot of controversy on whether this was a good idea or not.
+Java is one of those few languages that support this feature of checked exceptions, and there's a lot of controversy on whether this was a good idea or not.
 Consider reading the following articles:

 * `Trouble with Checked Exceptions`_
 * `The Exceptions Debate`_
 * `Does Java Need Checked Exceptions?`_

-Even Java Specifications tend to get divided in this arena, for example JDBC API uses the checked exception ``SQLException`` in most of their interface methods.
+Even Java Specifications tend to get divided in this arena, for example, JDBC API uses the checked exception ``SQLException`` in most of their interface methods.
 However, the JPA specification, which is also about data access, uses ``JPAException`` for everything, and this one is an unchecked exception.

-In `Effective Java`_ we read the following advise about checked exceptions:
+In `Effective Java`_ we read the following advice about checked exceptions:

  The cardinal rule in deciding whether to use a checked or an unchecked exception is this: use checked exceptions for conditions from which the caller can reasonably be expected to recover.
 By throwing a checked exception, you force the caller to handle the exception in a catch clause or to propagate it outward.
-Each checked exception that a method is declared to throw is therefore a potent indication to the API user that the associated condition is a possible outcome of invoking the method.
+Each checked exception that a method is declared to throw is, therefore, a potent indication to the API user that the associated condition is a possible outcome of invoking the method.

 Regardless of the opinion we have on checked vs unchecked exceptions the main issue you definitively will want to consider with checked exceptions is that they don't play well with Java 8 functional interfaces, making them really hard to use with any methods that throw them (e.g. in fluent code of Stream API or reactive programming libraries like `RxJava <https://github.com/ReactiveX/RxJava>`_ or `Reactor <https://projectreactor.io>`_).

-The migration of applications using checked exceptions in Java 6 o 7 into Java 8 applications using lambdas, method references and stream API could easily become a nightmare of super verbosity.
+The migration of applications using checked exceptions in Java 6 o 7 into Java 8 applications using lambdas, method references, and stream API could quickly become a nightmare of super verbosity.

 Since checked exceptions are part of the method signature, methods throwing checked exceptions are incompatible with most of the Java 8 functional interfaces or other with third-party API functional interfaces.

 If you are interested in knowing more, in the past I had answered a question in Stackoverflow explaining this and `several other shortcomings in the Java type system <https://stackoverflow.com/a/22919112/697630>`_ that would make developers lives much harder if they had to deal with checked exceptions every time they need to use them in lambda expression.

-The principle here is avoid checked exceptions and favor unchecked exceptions when possible.
+The principle here is to avoid checked exceptions and favor unchecked exceptions when possible.

 Retryability: Transient vs Persistent Exceptions
 ------------------------------------------------

 Some exceptions represent recoverable conditions (e.g. a ``QueryTimeoutException``) and some don't (e.g. ``DataViolationException``).

-When an exception condition is temporal, and we believe that if we try again we could probably succeed, we say that such exception is transient.
-On the other hand, when the exceptional condition is permanent then we say such exception is persistent.
+When an exception condition is temporal, and we believe that if we try again, we could probably succeed, we say that such exception is transient.
+On the other hand, when the exceptional condition is permanent, then we say such exception is persistent.

 The major point here is that transient exceptions are good candidates for retry blocks, whereas persistent exceptions need to be handled differently, typically requiring some human intervention.

 This knowledge of the 'transientness' of exceptions becomes even more relevant in distributed systems where an exception can be serialized somehow and sent beyond the boundaries of the system.
 For example, if the client API receives an error reporting that a given HTTP endpoint failed to execute, how can the client know if the operation should be retried or not?
 It would be pointless to retry if the condition for which it failed was permanent.

-When we design an exception hierarchy based on a good understanding of the business domain and the classical system integration problems, then the information of wether an exceptions represents a recoverable condition or not can be crucial to design good behaving clients.
+When we design an exception hierarchy based on a good understanding of the business domain and the classical system integration problems, then the information of whether an exception represents a recoverable condition or not can be crucial to design right behaving clients.

-There are several strategies we could follow to indicate an exceptions is transient or not within our APIs:
+There are several strategies we could follow to indicate an exception is transient or not within our APIs:

-* We could document that a given exception is transient (e.g. JavaDocs).
+* We could document that a given exception is transient (e.g., JavaDocs).
 * We could define a ``@TransientException`` annotation and add it to the exceptions.
 * We could define a marker interface or inherit from a ``TransientServiceException`` class.